-1. Explanation: Elbow surgery is commonly done in an 'outpatient' setting allowing you to have surgery and return home both safely and comfortably the same day.
-On occasion, a patient will have nausea or pain severe enough to require overnight hospitalization.

-2. Pain Management: A cold therapy cuff, pain medications, local injections, and in some cases, regional anesthesia injections are used to manage your post-operative pain.
+- 1. Explanation: Orthopedic surgery is commonly done in an 'outpatient' setting allowing you to have surgery and return home both safely and comfortably the same day.
+On occasion, a patient will have nausea or pain severe enough to require overnight hospitalization. - 2.
+Pain Management: A cold therapy cuff, pain medications, local injections, and in some cases, regional anesthesia injections are used to manage your post-operative pain.
 The decision to use each of these options is based on their risks and benefits.

 Cold Therapy: You may have been sent home with a cold wrap.
 This wrap will help relieve pain and control swelling.
-Use the wrap throughout the day for the first several days and then as needed.
+Use the wrap throughout the day for the first two days and then as needed.

 Regional Anesthesia Injections: You may have been given a regional nerve block either before or after surgery.
-This area may remain numb for 24-36 hours.
+This may make the affected area numb for 24-36 hours.